-WordPress is the most popular website platform, while SquareSpace and Wix seem to be sponsoring ads everywhere.
+WordPress is the most popular website platform, while SquareSpace and Wix seem to be everywhere online ads are shown.
 All three can get you a great website, but there are some clear differences you should know about before you pick one.

 I don’t want to hide my bias, here.
 I work almost exclusively with WordPress.
 However, I don’t necessarily think every website needs to use it.
 Here’s how I generally advise people trying to figure out which is best for them.